 Amazon Listing Error 90117: The number of characters in the product description exceeds the maximum limit

-If the length of the description of an Amazon product listing exceeds the maximum limit, sellers will get error code 90117.
+If the description length of an Amazon product listing exceeds the maximum limit, sellers will get error code 90117.

 How to fix the error?